Naveed1842/data-science-intensive-2/Donor-Choose-Project/Data-Story.md

 NV | 9.52517 | 0.311637 | 26.9805 | 0.021724 | **36.9311** | 0.0664827
 IA | 8.59265 | 1.21878 | 6.96014 | 0.0369313 | 0.071499 | **25.6568**

 A row here is a state in which a project belongs and the columns are the states where the donations came from.
-For example, for a project that belongs to New York(NY) state, on an average 6.16% of the total donations come from California(CA) state.
-Looking at the diagonal line, it clearly shows that a donor is more likely to donate to a project that belongs to school in their own state.
+For example, for a project that belongs to New York(NY) state, on an average 6.1593% of the total donations come from California(CA) state.
+Looking at the diagonal line in this table, it clearly shows that a donor is more likely to donate to a project that belongs to a school in their own state.
-Apart from that, another interesting finding is a donor is more likely to donate to a project that belongs to a neighbouring state.
+Apart from that, another interesting finding is that a donor is more likely to donate to a project that belongs to a neighbouring state.
 For example, look at the states below -

 Top 5 donations for a project in **District of Columbia** -